The First Impression Problem: Internal Bias Triggers Overthinking in Reasoning Models: Interpretability Analysis

-After carefully study about the attention computation during reasoning, we noticed that the model has \textbf{excessive attention on the question} when it needs to decide whether further reflection is needed.
+As shown in Figure~\ref{fig:internalbiasexamples}, although with the existence of internal bias, LLMs can indeed successfully derive the correct answer with its own reasoning.
+An interesting question is: \textit{why the model keeps the internal bias in mind even after long steps of reasoning ?} We observe that the model pays \textbf{excessive attention} to the input question when deciding whether to engage in further reflection.
 Intuitively, the model may be referring the question to decide whether the current reasoning is correct.
-But the attention to the question simultaneously introduces the internal bias into the decision.
-We next present the analysis about the attention in both illustrative examples and quantitative analysis.
+But this heightened attention also reactivates the internal bias, influencing the decision to reflect.
+In Appendix~\ref{app:probingdirectanswers}, we conduct a probing study that verifies the hidden states from the question segment are highly correlated with the direct answers and thus encode the internal bias.
+This supports that bias could be reactivated through attention to the input.
+We now examine attention behavior through both an illustrative example and quantitative analysis.

-\subsubsection{The ``strawberry'' example}
+\subsection{The ``strawberry'' example}

-As a direct illustration, we first revisit the ``strawberry'' example (Figure~\ref{fig:internalbiasexamples}).
-We compare the attention score for the context tokens at two different steps during the reasoning: the step of generating ``three'', representing the reasoning for the answer in a single thought; the step of generating ``Wait'', representing the point to deciding further reflection (i.e. reflection point).
+As a direct illustration, we revisit the ``strawberry'' example from Figure~\ref{fig:internalbiasexamples}.
+We compare the attention score for the context tokens at two different steps during the reasoning: the answer point, where the model generates an intermediate result; and the reflection point, where the model decides whether to perform a further reflection.

-The visualization in Figure~\ref{fig:attention_example} reveals a clear shift in attention at the reflection point: Compared to the moment it outputs an intermediate result, the model focuses more heavily on the question part (the first segment/paragraph), its own paraphrasing of the question, and earlier superficial reasoning steps with reflection tokens (the second segment), while reducing its attention to the core reasoning process that actually obtains the answer (the third segment) when deciding whether a reflection token should be output or not.
+The visualization in Figure~\ref{fig:attention_example} reveals a clear shift in attention at the reflection point: Compared to the the answer point, the model focuses more heavily on the question part (the first segment/paragraph), its own paraphrasing of the question, and earlier superficial reasoning steps with reflection tokens (the second segment), while reducing its attention to the core reasoning process that actually obtains the answer (the third segment) when deciding whether a reflection token should be output or not.

-\subsubsection{Statistical results on CharCount}
+\subsection{Statistical results on CharCount}